iambaljeet/RemoteLogger/README.md

 ```
         RemoteLogger.e(TAG, "This is a error log", throwable)
 ```

-## About
-.
-This library aims to print all provided logs to a File(Stored in local storage) also it supports logging all crashes in the file in a well formatted way along with device, Android version etc. So one can easily debug apps remotely by sending the log file to server.
-- Ability to add prefix to the log file.
-- Easy and simple methods to get started.
-- It supports logging of crashes too.

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.